cthonney/git-alias-helper/README.md

 This command is particularly useful for keeping your local and remote branches synchronized without manual setup.

-You can add this markdown code to your `README.md` file where you think it fits best in the structure of your documentation.
-This will render as a section with a title and a code block, followed by an explanation of the command.

 ## Contributing

 Contributions are welcome!
 Please read the CONTRIBUTING.md file for details on our code of conduct, and the process for submitting pull requests to us.